-BASE SALARY ANNUAL INCENTIVE AWARD -TERM /E AWARD Percent of Target Compensation CEO Other NEOs (Average) 10% 23% CEO Other NEOs (Average) 15% 20% 75% Other NEOs (Average) Comprising PSUs and RSUs Performance Period Ongoing One year PSUs earned based on performance achievement over a three-year period Three-year cliff vesting Objective Fixed compensation for performing core areas of responsibility.
+BASE SALARY ANNUAL INCENTIVE AWARD LONG-TERM INCENTIVE AWARD Percent of Target Compensation CEO Other NEOs (Average) CEO Other NEOs (Average) CEO 75% Other NEOs (Average) Comprising PSUs and RSUs 60% 40% Performance Period Ongoing One year PSUs earned based on performance achievement over a three-year period Three-year cliff vesting Objective Fixed compensation for performing core areas of responsibility.
 Motivate and reward NEOs for achievement of key strategic, operational and financial measures over the year.
 Motivate and reward NEOs for performance against long-term financial objectives to align the interests of the NEOs with long-term shareholder value.
 Directly aligns NEOs with shareholders and adds balance to the compensation program as they provide both upside potential and downside risk and add an additional retention incentive.
-Determination Factors Factors used to determine base salaries include: • NEO's experience, skill, and performance • The breadth of the NEO's responsibilities • Pay competitive to market Metrics and weightings of each: • EPS (25%) • ROIC (25%) • Revenue (20%) • Individual Strategic KPIs and ESG Goals (30%) Metrics used to determine PSUs earned: EBITA Margin Percent (OPMP for PSU grants prior to 2022) Average EBITA "gate" - If average EBITA does not meet a certain pre-determined dollar "gate" over the performance period, maximum payout cannot exceed more than 100% of target.
-KPI modifier - For PSUs granted in 2023, final PSU payout can increase or decrease by up to 30% based on Committee's assessment of achievement of pre-established strategic growth objectives.
-Modifier cannot be used to adjust total payout below threshold or Value of RSUs is correlated to stock price.
-For More Information Page 44 Page 44 above outstanding.
-Page 48 Page 50
+Determination Factors Factors used to determine base salaries include: NEO's experience, skill, and performance The breadth of the NEO's responsibilities Pay competitive to market Metrics and weightings of each: • EPS (25%) • ROIC (25%) • Revenue (20%) • Individual Strategic KPIs and ESG Goals (30%) Metrics used to determine PSUs earned: • EBITA Margin Percent (OPMP for PSU grants prior to 2022) • Average EBITA "gate" - If average EBITA does not meet a certain pre-determined dollar "gate" over the performance period, maximum payout cannot exceed more than 100% of target. • KPI modifier - For PSUs granted in 2023, final PSU payout can increase or decrease by up to 30% based on Committee's assessment of achievement of pre-established strategic growth objectives.
+Modifier cannot be used to adjust total payout below threshold or above outstanding.
+For More Information Page 44 Page 44 Page 48 Page 50